voidshine/dameo_book/Game02.md

 *41.e8h8    h7g6*

-Capturing the white king with 41... e1b4 is no answer for black, as the lonely king is forced to painfully defend against two edge pieces.
+Capturing the white king with 41... e1b4 is no answer for Black, as the lonely king is forced to painfully defend against two edge pieces.

 *42.h8h3    g6f5*